SyedSaifGhouse/CLIMATE-GUARDIAN/README.md

-# CLIMATE-GUARDIAN
+# CLIMATE GUARDIAN

 CLIMATE GUARDIANS -  PROJECT REPORT

-INTRODUCTION
+# INTRODUCTION
 Climate Guardians is a digital platform designed to promote environmental awareness and responsible habits among school students.
 It combines education, gamification, and reward-based motivation to create a fun and meaningful experience.
 The website achieves several goals:
 •	Educates students about climate change impacts.
 • Encourages eco-friendly habits through a point-based system.
-Students can log various eco-actions:
+• Students can log various eco-actions:
    •	♻️ Recycled Waste (+5)
    •	💡 Saved Energy (+5)
    •	🚍 Used Public Transport (+10)
    •	💧 Saved Water (+10)
    •	❌ Mistake / Harmful Action (–1)
 •	Allows students to track their progress and stay motivated.
 •	Gives teachers administrative control to verify and award points.
 •	Creates a sustainable culture within the school community.